 So last week, I was very sick.
 The flue bug got me and then the bronchitis came.
 Who is more loyal to us than our pets when we are sick?
 Rocco was right by my side the whole time, and up on my bed (even though he isn’t normally allowed up) As I was sneezing, blowing, and coughing I took a look at Rocco wondering if I should try to shield him from my sickness.

 So what did I do?

-I emailed our trusty veterinarian to get the answer….
+I emailed our trusty veterinarian to get the answer, is it possible to pass the flu or a cold to your pet?
 Here is what Dr. Casey from McDowell Mountain Animal Hospital told me:

 Their are multiple viruses that can cause the common cold in people- too many to discuss specifically, The common cold is a viral infection of the upper respiratory tract.
 The most commonly implicated virus is a rhinovirus (30–80%), a type of picornavirus with 99 known serotypes.
 Others include: coronavirus (10–15%), influenza (5–15%), human parainfluenza viruses, human respiratory syncytial virus, adenoviruses, enteroviruses, and metapneumovirus.
 Frequently more than one virus is present.
 In total over 200 different viral types are associated with colds.[3 These are all human-only viruses, but there are dog and cat versions of many of these viruses- the good news is that they are species specific- meaning that they can only infect ONE kind of animal

 Can people catch the flu from dogs or can dogs catch the flu from people?